mayurwaghmode/Audio-To-Text/README.md

 pip install requirement_name

 Procedure to use:
-Register your account
-Login to use the web app.
+Register your account and Login to use the web app.